Generic Name: pyrimethamine (PIR-i-METH-a-meen)

 - It is important to use pyrimethamine for the full course of treatment.
 Failure to do so may decrease the effectiveness of pyrimethamine and may increase the risk that the organisms will no longer be sensitive to pyrimethamine and will not be able to be treated by this or certain other antibiotics in the future.

-- LAB TESTS, including blood cell counts and platelet counts, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: It is unknown if pyrimethamine can cause harm to the fetus.
 Avoid becoming pregnant while taking pyrimethamine.
 If you become pregnant while taking pyrimethamine, discuss with your doctor the benefits and risks of using pyrimethamine during pregnancy.
 Pyrimethamine is excreted in breast milk.
 Do not breast-feed while taking pyrimethamine.